koushika3/Snake-and-Ladder-game/README.md

 Snake and Ladder game

-A multiplayer Snake and Ladder game using basic structure in Python.
+A multiplayer Snake and Ladder game using Python.